imageio/imageio/README.md

 Imageio was based out of the frustration that many libraries that needed to read or write image data produced their own functionality for IO.
 PIL did not meet the needs very well, and libraries like scikit-image need to be able to deal with scientific formats.
-I felt there was a need for a good image io library, which is an easy dependency, easy to maintain, and scalable to exotic file formats.
+There was a need for a good image io library, which is an easy dependency, easy to maintain, and scalable to exotic file formats.
 </p><p>